-Under what conditions can we trust cautious, semi-courageous, and courageous predictions?
-In other words, when is each predictor accurate, i.e., when does it coincide with the true choice function C^+ on the relevant domain?
-Our next result shows that the accuracy of each predictor depends on whether certain observed patterns in the agent's choices are robust, i.e., whether they continue to hold in contexts outside \mathcal{K} .
-Our most conservative predictor, the cautious one, relies on the robustness of a very basic pattern (namely the fact that choice is reason-based), while the other predictors rely on the robustness of more demanding patterns.
+When does each predictor coincide with the true choice function C^+ on its domain?
+It turns out that the accuracy of each predictor depends on whether certain observed patterns in the agent's choices are robust, i.e., continue to hold in contexts outside \mathcal{K} .